 Item #5533 Hard Cover

 Detailed river and canyon info from Lees Ferry to Lake Mead.
 Rapids are listed mile by mile.
 Color photos, waterproof, all new 2010 edition.

-Ammo Can Interp co-written by Gaylord Staveley
+Ammo Can Interp produced and co-written by Gaylord Staveley

 Canyoneers’ own interpretive encyclopedia.
 This is the primary reference book our trip leaders and guides carry.
 It has history, archeology, geology, ethnology, tall tales, and a unique set of mile-by-mile overhead views of the river and the terrain around you while traveling through the Grand Canyon.

 The “Stevens River Guide” is packed full of expertise on geography, geology, human history, biology, ecology, river stewardship and so much more.
 Updated for 2014.

 Retracing Major Powell’s route of discovery by rowboat down the Green and Colorado Rivers, 100 years later.
 Each book will be autographed by the author.

 Exploration of the Colorado River and Its Canyons by J.W.
 Powell

 The classic narrative by Major John Wesley Powell of his exploration of the Colorado River.